mozilla/open-leadership-training-series/_articles/introduction-to-open-leadership/stating-your-project-vision.md

 ### {{ site.assignment }} Write Your Vision or Mission Statement

-1. Answer the following questions

-  These questions will help you craft a vision or mission statement.
+1. Brainstorm answers to these questions to help you craft your vision statement.
   * <span style="color:red">Who you’re working with, or hope to work with</span>
   * <span style="color:green">What you’re doing</span>
   * <span style="color:purple">Who you’re doing it for, your audience (may be same as b)</span>
   * <span style="color:blue">Why you’re doing this, the impact or change you hope to make</span>

-2. Put it together in a short statement
+2. Put your answers together in a short statement

     Incorporating your responses, write your vision or mission statement in a short, simple format.
 Feel free to tweak the format.
 Color coding is added here for clarity, to indicate each key piece of information and where it appears in the statement:

     > I’m working with <span style="color:red">[community, allies, contributors]</span> to <span style="color:green">[make, build, teach, or do something]</span> so that <span style="color:purple">[audience, end users, consumers, community members]</span> can <span style="color:blue">[do something different, achieve a goal]</span>

     Sample Statement:

     > I’m working with <span style="color:red">public school teachers in Boston</span> to <span style="color:green">teach computational thinking and creative coding skills</span> to <span style="color:purple">public school students</span> so that <span style="color:blue">they can use and create with technology to actively shape their own futures</span>.

     Tips for writing your vision statement:

     * Use clear concise language-- see if you can get your statement down to a single, powerful sentence
     * Use cause and effect language-- verbs that express both what you’ll do, and what your users or community members will do differently when your vision is realized.

+3. Add a second part to your vision statement-- thinking back on the benefits/challenges of working open that you reflected on in module 1.2, add a sentence that expresses why you want to work openly: “I’m working open because…”

+4. If you’d like, share this vision statement with the Mozilla’s network of leaders by sharing it on [Mozilla's Network Pulse](http://mzl.la/pulse).
+Browse the inspiring and energizing statements that others have shared there.
+Do you see any opportunities for connection or collaboration or resource sharing between projects?

 Your project, and your vision for it, will be the basis for all the work you do in this series; you may find you need to return to it for clarity and inspiration when you get lost in the details or encounter stumbling blocks.
 You might discover you need to tweak your vision as your project evolves.
 Revisit your vision statement often, and get in the habit of using it when you talk to newcomers to your project.